 The Sage thermal mass flow meter can be used in wet gas applications, depending on how the customer defines “wet gas.”

-If a customer has an application with saturated moisture flowing through pipes, it is likely that the Sage thermal mass meter can accommodate the use.
-While saturated moisture does not have an adverse effect on the Sage sensor, it is highly recommended that the user run any application by our customer service or engineering department when moisture is present.
-For us to provide the best guidance, when calling Sage, please let us know the percentage of moisture in your application,.
+If a customer has an application with saturated moisture flowing through pipes, the Sage thermal mass meter can likely accommodate the use.
+While saturated moisture does not harm the Sage sensor, we highly recommend that the user run any application by our customer service or engineering department when moisture is present.
+For us to provide the best guidance, please let us know the percentage of moisture in your application when calling Sage.

-For a gas that is condensing within the process, the Sage thermal mass flow meter may still function properly with proper installation techniques.
+For a condensing gas within the process, the Sage thermal mass flow meter may still function properly with proper installation techniques.
 Condensing moisture droplets may hit the sensor and cause irregular spikes in the meter readings.
 To avoid this, we recommend installing the meter at a particular angle to combat the issue.
-To learn more about this, contact customer service to discuss the use before proceeding.
-Again, the factory should be consulted if your gas contains moisture or is condensing.
+To learn more, contact customer service to discuss the use before proceeding.
+Again, contact the factory if your gas contains moisture or is condensing.